MustardChef/WSABuilds/README.md

 10. Once the WSA app shows, click `Uninstall` in the right pane

-## Help
+## FAQ

 **Help me, I am having problems with the MagiskOnWSA Builds**

-- Open an issue and describe the issue with sufficent detail
+- Open an [issue in Github](https://github.com/MustardChef/WSABuilds/issues) or [join the Discord](https://github.com/MustardChef/WSABuilds#join-the-discord) and describe the issue with sufficent detail

 **Help me, I am having problems with installing WSA on Windows 10**

 - I am not working on the patch, and nor claim to.
+Open an issue in the Discord or Github, and I will try to assist you with the problem if possible.
 For full support visit the project homepage and open an issue there: https://github.com/cinit/WSAPatch/issues/

 **How do I get a logcat?**